ewoodhead/QuantumNPA.jl/README.md

 `Operator` is an abstract type.
-This essentially means it is a collective name for several concrete types that, throughout the code, are assumed to have certain common properties making them to some extent interchangeable; in particular, they can be passed as arguments to certain functions such as `conj()` and `Base.:*`.
+This essentially means it is a collective name for several concrete types that, throughout the code, are assumed to have certain common properties making them interchangeable to a significant extent.
+In particular, they can be passed as arguments to certain functions such as `conj()` and `Base.:*`.
 The concrete subtypes, such as `Dichotomic`, are structs representing the different types of operators supported.
 What fields they have depends on the type.
 For example, `Dichotomic` objects have one field `index` for the index, `Projector`s have two for the output and input, and unitaries have an integer `index` and boolean `conj` field tracking whether they are conjugated or not.

 Objects of the different basic operator types are structs containing data about them.
 They are created by calling their constructors, which are